Short Bio

 I aim to uncover the computational principles of the brain and bridge the gap between neuroscience and AI to develop Brain-inspired General Intelligence (BGI).
 My recent research interests include:

-• Bioinspired robot applications;
+• Bioinspired robotic applications

 Selected Ten Publications (updated as of December 2024)